JuliaAI/ScientificTypes.jl/README.md

 scientific types and associated methods defined in [ScientificTypesBase.jl](https://github.com/JuliaAI/ScientificTypesBase.jl) and provides:

-- a collection of `ScientificTypes.scitype` definitions that articulate a default convention, importing the module automatically activating the convention
+- a collection of `scitype` definitions that articulate a default convention, importing the module automatically activating the convention